At anchor

 Lemaire Channel

-Nicknamed ‘Kodak Gap’ by some, it is one of the top tourist destinations on an Antarctic yacht expedition.
+Nicknamed ‘Kodak Gap’, it is one of the top tourist destinations on an Antarctic yacht expedition.
 Steep cliffs hem in the iceberg-filled passage, which is 11km long and just 1,600m wide at its narrowest.
-There is excellent sea life here and stunning views.
-You need an ice-breaker some of the time to manage this.
+Rich in sea life and dramatic views, it may require an icebreaker at certain times of year.

 map pinBooth Island